arthurharrison/SongScrapper/README.md

 ### How does it work?
 The 3 Scripts that I used will gather the Data, deal with the Data and write the Data.
-* WebScrapper module gets the data;
+* WebScrapper.py module gets the data;
-* TrieOOP is the Data Structure, it will save the data has a Tree and make it ready and easy to use for what you need;
+* TrieOOP.py is the Data Structure, it will save the data has a Tree and make it ready and easy to use for what you need;
-* dataWriter will get the Data from TrieOOP and write it in a .xlsx file with two rows (Word and Value).
+* dataWriter.py will get the Data from TrieOOP and write it in a .xlsx file with two rows (Word and Value).

-You can find more information in the documetation of the Code.
+You can find more information in the documentation of the Code.

 ### Examples
 ```python